diz-unimr/lab-to-fhir/README.md

 | LOG_LEVEL                          | info                                | Log level (error, warn, info, debug)                                                                                                                                                                                                         |

 Additional application properties can be set by overriding values form the [application.yml](src/main/resources/application.yml) by using environment variables.

+## Mapping updates

+In addition to the regular Kafka processor this application uses a separate update processor to apply mapping updates to all records up until the current offset state of the regular processor.

+The update processor is a separate Kafka consumer and keeps its own offset state in order to be able to resume unfinished updates.
+On completion, the update consumer group is deleted.

+On startup, the application checks the configured mapping version and determines a diff between the mappings of the current and the last used mapping version.
+This data is stored in the Kafka topic `mapping` with the key `lab-update`.

+In case there are no changes or the mapping versions used are equal, the update processor is not started.

 ## Tests